StigNygaard/xIFr/README.md

 Also with Deep Search, you can avoid overlayered logos and icons.
 By shift-clicking when selecting XIFr in browser's context-menu, you will force xIFr to look for images larger than a minimum-size (This minimum size is planned to be configurable in final release).

-Deep Search is supported in Firefox 63 or newer (If using Chrome or earlier versions of Firefox, there's no deep search support, and you need to right-click directly on an img-element, like with most other Exif-viewers).
+Deep Search is supported in Firefox 63 or newer (If using Chrome or earlier versions of Firefox, there's unfortunately no deep search support, and you need to right-click directly on an img-element, like with most other Exif-viewers).

 ### Dark Theme support
 On Windows 10 1903+ and MacOS Mojave 10.14+, system-setting for [preferred Dark Theme](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-color-scheme) should be supported when installing xIFr on Firefox 67+ or Chrome 76+.
 Might also be supported on other platforms.